Skip To Main Content

 What should I avoid while receiving COLUMVI?

-drive, operate heavy machinery, or do other dangerous activities if you develop dizziness, confusion, shaking (tremors), sleepiness, or any other symptoms that impair consciousness until your signs and symptoms go away.
+Do not drive, operate heavy machinery, or do other dangerous activities if you develop dizziness, confusion, shaking (tremors), sleepiness, or any other symptoms that impair consciousness until your signs and symptoms go away.
 These may be signs and symptoms of neurologic problems.

 These are not all the possible side effects of COLUMVI.
 Talk to your health care provider for more information about the benefits and risks of COLUMVI.